Read media coverage and download images, portraits, and logos

 September 18, 2020

-The pandemic has changed the way we view work, leisure and all other extroverted aspects of life.
-But most of all, we've taken a giant digital leap forward (subscribers only)...
+The pandemic has changed our view of work, leisure, and all other extroverted aspects of life.
+But most of all, we have taken a giant digital leap forward (for subscribers only)...

 July 7, 2020

-Children are reported out in droves: "They get thrown out on the playground and then they can walk around there"
+Children are being expelled in droves: "They are thrown out onto the playground, and then they can walk around there."

-Hundreds of parents have withdrawn their children from SFO since the start of the corona crisis.
-One of them is Fie Ravn, who thinks it's good that her seven-year-old daughter now has more time at home with her family.
-According to a trend researcher, many families are seeking more peace and quiet (for subscribers only)...
+Since the beginning of the coronavirus crisis, hundreds of parents have withdrawn their children from after-school care.
+One of them is Fie Ravn, who believes it is beneficial for her seven-year-old daughter to now have more time at home with her family.
+According to a trend researcher, many families are seeking more tranquility (for subscribers only)...

 June 6, 2020